mbn-code/mbn-code/README.md

 # Hi there! 👋

-I'm [mbn](https://github.com/CollinEdward), a programmer who is 17 years old, from Denmark 🇩🇰.
+I'm [mbn](https://github.com/CollinEdward), a 17-year-old programmer from Denmark 🇩🇰.

 🚀 **About Me**

-- 💡 Passionate about tech, creative problem-solving, and turning complex problems into elegant code.
+- 💡 Passionate about tech and creative problem-solving.
-- 👨‍💻 Started coding at the age of nine with HTML, and at twelve, I delved into serious programming.
+- 👨‍💻 Started coding at nine with HTML, delved into serious programming at twelve.
 - 📱💻 Currently focused on Python 3, creating sleek GUI and powerful CLI apps.

 🌐 **Connect with Me**